46u571N/angular-guitars/README.md

 If you want to see the demo of this proyect deployed, you can visit https://angular-guitars.vercel.app/guitars .

-##Docker image
+## Docker image

-You can download it with: "docker pull santos2022/angular-guitars-app"  .
+You can download it with: "docker pull santos2022/angular-guitars-app" , or or directly from the repository in Docker Hub https://hub.docker.com/repositories/santos2022

 ## Install